timmcleod/laravel-turtlecoin-services/README.md

 # TurtleCoin Services for Laravel

-TurtleCoin Services for Laravel is a package that wraps the TurtleCoin JSON-RPC services.
-This package makes it quick and easy to get started with all of the TurtleCoin services (TurtleCoind and turtle-services).
+TurtleCoin Services is a package that wraps the TurtleCoin JSON-RPC services for Laravel.
+This package makes it easy to work with all of the TurtleCoin RPC APIs (TurtleCoind and turtle-services).
+The wallet services are bundled with this package so that you can get started quickly right in your Homestead vagrant box.
+No need to download the entire blockchain, just connect to any of the available public nodes (i.e. node.trtl.io).

 ---